 Business manager / Board member - Chairman of the board

 Jason’s first trip to Guatemala was a gift given to him by his aunt, co-founder Tina Randy.
 He was 19 years old and excited to travel.
 Little did he know, this trip promising fun and adventure would change the course of his life.
 Jason shortly took a follow-up trip and began leading teams to the school to volunteer.
 He joined the board of directors and then moved into the role as business manager.
 Jason is a father of four little girls and works in the Silicon Valley as an engineer at Tesla.
 He is passionate about education, music, and growing in community.

 Michelle was introduced to IMA by co-worker, Jamie Randy.
 Her husband joined a volunteer trip soon after and both have been committed to IMA’s mission since.
 Michelle joined the board of directors in 2012.
 Michelle is a school psychologist and educator who provides educational expertise to the board of directors.
 She has provided important feedback to the board regarding educational practices, organization, and structure in schools.
 Michelle is a mother of both a young and grown daughter and a new grandmother.
 She is passionate about education and IMA’s mission in Guatemala.

 Liz is a physical therapist and photographer who got involved with IMA in 2015 when she joined a short term volunteer trip through Mosaic.
 During that trip, she served as a photographer and videographer of an arts camp.
 Deeply moved by her first trip, she has committed to telling IMA’s story through picture and video, as well as, helping with fundraisers and forging connections for IMA.
-She led a trip in 2016 that provided teacher training in personalities and teamwork while her team taught the girls arts and sports.
+She led a trip in 2016 that provided teacher training in personalities and teamwork, while her team empowered the girls via arts and sports participation.
 Liz has a great passion for the work being done at IMA and has committed to help further IMA’s reach and influence by improving IMA’s ability to share its story via website and social media updates.